 We also gave him one of our credit cards, on which he was an authorized user.
 The purpose was a higher credit limit in case of an emergency.
 But it came with the caveat: He had to pay us for the items he charged before we paid the credit-card company the next month.
 In four years, he used the card just once.

 Joint ownership of his bank account gave me a 10,000-foot view of his account.
 I could see specific amounts that were credited to his account, like payment for his campus job, and I could see debit amounts, like paying his credit-card bills.
 I also saw many Venmo credits and debits.
 This is the way many college students settle bills with each other.
 It’s quick, easy and free.

 We insisted that he set up auto-pay on his credit-card account.
 On the 18th of each month, his credit-card balance was automatically paid in full.
 He had to make sure that he had enough money in the bank to pay the bill.
 Thankfully, he never overdrew his account.
 By then, he had fully bought into the idea that credit balances, as well as all other bills, must be paid in full each month.
 At the end of four years at college, he had a $1,600 balance in his PNC account—and no outstanding debts.

 Alan Cronk retired after spending 32 years in the newspaper industry as a marketer, editor and writer at the Winston-Salem Journal.
-This is the sixth in a series of blogs about his and his wife’s experience educating their child about money.
-Alan’s previous articles include Baby Steps, No Laughing Matter, Generating Interest, Getting Carded and No Use.
+This is the sixth in a series of articles about his and his wife’s experience educating their child about money.
+Alan’s previous articles were Baby Steps, No Laughing Matter, Generating Interest, Getting Carded and No Use.